saif-mal1k/programming/README.md

 ---

-## want to learn web-development, learn HTML, CSS, Javascript in order. _see <a href="https://github.com/saif-mal1k/web-development" title="click to view web-development repository">this</a> repository_.
+## want to learn web-development, learn HTML, CSS, Javascript in order. _see <a href="https://github.com/saif-mal1k/web-development" title="click to see web-development repository">this</a> repository_.

 ### Frontend
 - ***<a href="https://github.com/saif-mal1k/web-development/tree/main/HTML" title="click to open HTML notes">``HTML``</a>*** - used for structuring web page.